JuliaLang/www.julialang.org/soc/gsoc/diffeq.md

 PDEs.
 There are many different ways solving PDEs could be approached, and here are some ideas for potential projects:

+1. Automated PDE discretization tooling.
+We want users to describe a PDE in its mathematical form and automate the rest of the solution process.
+See [this issue for details](https://github.com/JuliaDiffEq/DifferentialEquations.jl/issues/469).
-1. Enhancement of existing tools for discretizing PDEs.
+2. Enhancement of existing tools for discretizing PDEs.
 The finite differencing (FDM) library [DiffEqOperators.jl](https://github.com/JuliaDiffEq/DiffEqOperators.jl) could be enahnced to allow non-uniform grids or composition of operators.
 The finite element method (FEM) library [FEniCS.jl](https://github.com/JuliaDiffEq/FEniCS.jl) could wrap more of the FEniCS library.
-2. Full stop solvers of common fluid dynamical equations, such as diffusion-advection- convection equations, or of hyperbolic PDEs such as the Hamilton-Jacobi-Bellman equations would be useful to many users.
+3. Full stop solvers of common fluid dynamical equations, such as diffusion-advection- convection equations, or of hyperbolic PDEs such as the Hamilton-Jacobi-Bellman equations would be useful to many users.
-3. Using stochastic differential equation (SDE) solvers to efficiently (and highly parallel) approximate certain PDEs.
+4. Using stochastic differential equation (SDE) solvers to efficiently (and highly parallel) approximate certain PDEs.
-4. Development of ODE solvers for more efficiently solving specific types of PDE discretizations.
+5. Development of ODE solvers for more efficiently solving specific types of PDE discretizations.
 See the "Native Julia solvers for ordinary differential equations" project.